Donald Trump Slammed For Falsely Claiming That Obama Had The Same Immigrant Family Separation Policy

 — Sam Stein (@samstein) November 26, 2018

-Images of migrant women and children running from tear gas spread across social media as backlash to Trump’s hardline stance on immigrant came under fire.
+Images of migrant women and children running from tear gas spread across social media as a backlash to Trump’s hardline stance on immigrant came under fire.
 The 60 Minutes report showing the Trump administration’s planning regarding the family separation policy has added to the criticism.